Assistant Professor, Teaching Stream – Anishinaabemowin Language and Culture

 Campus:St. George (Downtown Toronto)

-The Department of Geography & Planning and the Centre for Indigenous Studies in the Faculty of Arts and Science at the University of Toronto invite applications for a full-time tenure stream position in the area of Indigenous Studies and the Environment.
-The successful candidate will be appointed in the Department of Geography & Planning (51%) and to the Centre for Indigenous Studies (49%).
-The appointment will be at the rank of Assistant Professor and will commence on July 1, 2019, or shortly thereafter.
+The Dean’s Office of the Faculty of Arts & Science and the Centre for Indigenous Studies at the University of Toronto invite applications for a full-time teaching stream position in the area of Anishinaabemowin Language and Culture.
+This will be a joint appointment between the Dean’s Office of the Faculty of Arts & Science (51%) and the Centre for Indigenous Studies (49%).
+The appointment will be at the rank of Assistant Professor, Teaching Stream with an anticipated start date of August 1, 2021.